rss-sre-1/Rss-Quick-Start/AutomatedDeployment.md

 * env tag contians a list of the variables used by the workflow

 ## The Jenkins Pipeline
 This pipeline is defined by a flat file 'Jenkinsfile' that can be found in the root directory.

-The pipeline outline is as described below
+### jenkinsfile outline
+* Kubernetes agent
+    * defines the pot onwhich the jenkins pipeline runs
+* enviroment
+    * defines the context inwhich the jenkins pipeline runs
+* stages
+    * 'Load Test'
+        * uses Docutest to permorm many requests against all endpoints of RSS
+        * stores the results in an S3 bucket on the cluster
+    * 'Create Canary'
+        * triggers workflow 'CREATE_CANARY'
+    * 'Promote or Reject Canary'
+        * waits for user imput
+        * triggers the appropriate workflow based on said input

 ## Github Repository Secrets